zaenulhilmi/pastebin/README.md

 ## Deleting Expired Contents

 ShortlinkService has a method to delete all expired content.
-The service method later can be used to update the expired content.
+The service method later can be used to delete all expired contents.
 ```
 type ShortlinkService interface {
 	GetContent(shortlink string) (*entities.Content, error)